 - Adequate adult leadership is required for your unit to attend camp.
-BSA Youth Protection policies require a minimum of two adult leaders at all times when youth are present in their campsites. - Camp payment records.
-We have these filed at camp, however in the case of a discrepancy, it is wise to have your unit copies as well. - Emergency Contact Information for your unit as a whole in case of any large-scale evacuation or public health emergency.
+BSA Youth Protection policies require a minimum of two registered adult leaders at all times when youth are present in their campsites (use the Adult Leader AB-506 Confirmation form). - Emergency Contact Information for every attendee in your unit is required in case of any large-scale evacuation or public health emergency (use the Camp Unit Attendance Roster). - Meals by Patrol Count Form --- this form is required for all troops so that jamboree meals can be packed up by patrol size numbers for jamboreecooking all-week and every Wednesday. - Camp payment records.
+We have these filed at camp, however in the case of a discrepancy, it is wise to have your own unit receipt copies as well.